bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Absolutely.
 So when you're buying internet in a data center, it is actually very easy to do.
 There are lots of providers, there are lots of companies, it's very competitive.
-In the data centers, the internet is not, we don't have a problem of people like potentially turning things off.
+In the data centers, we don't have a problem of people like potentially turning things off.
 That's not really where the problem lies.
 It's also cheap.
 It's competitive, it's cheap, there's lots of options.